 In cryptography AES is a titan of an algorithm, standing for Advanced Encryption Standard, it

-specification in Rust.
-Rather than using hardware AES instructions, by targeting compilation
+Rather than using hardware AES instructions, by targeting compilation systems, and calling assembly

-systems, and calling assembly directly I wanted to follow the pseudocode more directly.
-The
+directly I wanted to follow the pseudocode more directly.
+The project focused on idiomatic Rust,

-project focused on idiomatic Rust, high performance, and keeping to the algorithm as described
+high performance, and keeping to the algorithm as described in the document.
+The program is a CLI

-in the document.
-The program is a CLI tool that uses I/O from the file system (i.e. hard
+tool that uses I/O from the file system (i.e. hard drive/ssd), processes it, and writes the encrypted

-drive/ssd), processes it, and writes the encrypted or decrypted output.
-Since file I/O tends
+or decrypted output.
+Since file I/O tends to be the main performance bottleneck, multithreading

-implemented a system that allows files to be prefetched and loaded while computation is being
+can only do so much.
+Despite this, I implemented a system that allows files to be prefetched and

-done on other files.
-This overlap between computation and I/O helps maximize performance
+loaded while computation is being done on other files.
+This overlap between computation and I/O

 Here is a multithreaded file reader that allows prefetching of files, and calls the function